Introduction to the Master Program

 In order to be able to study the consecutive master program in Eastern European Studies, applicants must meet the following admission requirements:

-- German or equivalent foreign degree qualifying for a profession, with a minimum of 60 credit points in one of the following disciplines: political science, sociology, economics, history or cultural studies.
+- German or equivalent foreign degree qualifying for a profession, with a minimum of 60 credit points in one of the following or related disciplines: political science, sociology, economics, history or cultural studies.
 If these credit points are distributed over several of the above-mentioned disciplines, a minimum of 40 credit points must be earned in one of the above-mentioned disciplines.

 - Knowledge of English at level B2 of the Common European Framework of Reference for Languages (CEFR).
 Please note that proof of six years of schooling in English or equivalent language tests for the B2 degree is a prerequisite for your application.
 Recognised equivalent qualifications are: IELTS 5.0; Cambridge Examinations: First Certificate (FCE); Advanced (CAE);Proficiency (CPE)